-- B. A contingent member shall have all the rights and privileges of a full member state, except as provided in this subsection.
+B. A contingent member shall have all the rights and privileges of a full member state, except as provided in this subsection.
 A contingent member shall be responsible for the payment of the petition fee and the annual cost allocation as determined by the Governing Board.
 Notwithstanding any provision of this Agreement to the contrary, a seller may, but is not required to collect sales or use tax on sales into a contingent member state unless the seller is otherwise required to collect such taxes under applicable law.
 Notwithstanding the provisions of Section 401 (B), a seller that volunteers to collect tax in a contingent member state is not required to collect tax in any other contingent member state.
 A contingent member shall be responsible for payment of costs as provided in Article VI for those sellers that volunteer to collect tax in a contingent member state.
 Neither the Governing Board nor a member state may share or grant access to a contingent member state any seller information from the seller's registration pursuant to Section 401.
-Neither the Governing Board nor a member state may share or grant access to a contingent member state any seller information from an audit conducted by the Governing Board or a member state on behalf of the Governing Board unless the contingent member state is a party to the audit. - C. A contingent member state shall provide amnesty pursuant to the provisions of Section 402, provided, the amnesty shall be in effect from the date the contingent member status is attained until 12 months after the contingent member state becomes a full member state. - D. Contingent member states shall be subject to the annual recertification requirement set forth in Section 803 of this Agreement for all issues other than the delayed effective date issues identified at the time the state becomes a contingent member.
+Neither the Governing Board nor a member state may share or grant access to a contingent member state any seller information from the seller's registration pursuant to Section 401.
+Neither the Governing Board nor a member state may share or grant access to a contingent member state any seller information from the seller's registration pursuant to Section 401.
+Neither the Governing Board nor a member state may share or grant access to a contingent member state any seller information from an audit conducted by the Governing Board or a member state on behalf of the Governing Board unless the contingent member state is a party to the audit.

+C. A contingent member state shall provide amnesty pursuant to the provisions of Section 402, provided, the amnesty shall be in effect from the date the contingent member status is attained until 12 months after the contingent member state becomes a full member state.

+D. Contingent member states shall be subject to the annual recertification requirement set forth in Section 803 of this Agreement for all issues other than the delayed effective date issues identified at the time the state becomes a contingent member.